Handedness

 Loyalty: Very high

-Intelligence: Very high(imho )
+Intelligence: Very high(imho :grin: )

 Work ethic:very high